 As I mentioned at the closing ceremony of our wonderful conference in Addis Ababa on the night of January 6, we have accomplished a lot in the decade since 2007, our first caucus at the Academy of Management in Philadelphia.
-We have lived the theme of the conference: Doing Well by Doing Good.
+We have lived the theme of the conference: Doing Well By Doing Good.
 We have been trying to do well by doing good to, and for, Africa.
-Given the growing realization of the role of management in economic development, we can continue to make a contribution to the growth and development of Africa.
-We simply have to shine our investigative lenses at the management and industrial issues facing the continent.
+Given the growing realization of the role of management in economic development, we can continue to contribute to the growth and development of Africa.
+We simply must shine our investigative lenses at the management and industrial issues facing the continent.
 The formation of the Academy, AFAM, in 2011 was to provide us greater opportunity to mobilize our tangible and intangible resources.

 The establishment of our journal, the Africa Journal of Management (AJOM) is a major vehicle for us to create an impact: academic and human.
 It can help us contribute to the flourishing of African societies by providing as means to disseminate knowledge that influence scholarship and practice of management.
 Another vehicle is partnerships with other organizations particularly those with similar visions.
 We have already established a formal relationship with the Academy of Management (AOM) through our affiliation in 2016.
 That affiliation affords us the opportunity to organize mini-conference activities during the AOM annual meetings for our members in the diaspora particularly those in Europe and America.
 In the 2018 AOM annual meeting in Chicago, we will have our own professional development workshops (PDWs).
 I encourage you all to try to benefit from those workshops.
 We shall work on future partnerships that will enhance our mission of ADVANCING MANAGEMENT SCHOLARSHIP AND PRACTICE IN AFRICA.
 As the newest or youngest academy in AOM, we can learn from other more established ones.

-We can also help our future by working, in whatever small way possible, by inviting academics and practitioners interested in Africa to join AFAM.
+We can also help our future, in whatever small way possible, by inviting academics and practitioners interested in Africa to join AFAM.
 Africa is a big continent so our tent is big enough to accommodate everyone.
 I recognize that the size, history, structure, and the ‘spheres of influence’ are challenges for us.
 However, I also believe that our determination and desire for improvement of our people are powerful enough to overcome those challenges.
-In other words, we have to be transcendent.
+In other words, we must be transcendent.
 If we are transcendent followers we can optimize the sub-optimal outcomes currently being achieved in the continent.
-We have to continue to strive to do well by doing good.
+We must continue to strive to do well by doing good.